 pus rupturing from a strangles abscess at the side of the throat

 The strangles patient had initially been with the ponies.
 Moreover, he had been let loose in the outdoor pen together with the other horses.
 And so there must be more infected animals.
 But I do not receive a call that afternoon, nor is there any message from the riding stables the next day.
 Had there been a previous infection with strangles and are the animals now immune?
 But on the third day, two ponies have a fever.
 The animals show no signs of being ill: they are lively and have been eating normally.
 Still, the thermometer indicates forty degrees.
 They are given an injection with penicillin in each buttock.
-The slow-acting preparation causes swelling and so injecting it deep in the buttock muscle will least inconvenience the horse.
+The slow-acting preparation causes swelling and so injecting it deep in the buttock muscle will least inconvenience the animals.
 In the weeks to come, I am called to treat one more pony and four horses.
-The fever does not return after that.
+There are no more new cases after that.

 injection in the buttock